jeffsponaugle/roscoe/README.md

 ### Logic

-The system logic is implemented in 3 ATF1508 CPLDS.
+The system logic is implemented in 3 ATF1508 CPLDs.
 The ATF1508 CPLD is a current production CPLD that comes in a hand solderable form factor and supports 5V operation.
 The CPLDs we are using come in a 100pin 0.5mm QFP package and have 80 usable I/O pins, JTAG programming, and 7-12ns propegation delay.
 The design language for these CPLDs is CUPL, which is a varient of ABEL.
 There is a windows tool available from Atmel/Microchip called WinCUPL that can do the compilation, optimization, and device fit.
 The output from this process is a .JED JEDEC file that can be flashed into the CPLD over JTAG.

 The logic design is very easy to follow and understand as CUPL/ABEL is a straightforward equation declartive language.
 You can take what is writting and write an equivilent schematic with ease.

 The three CPLDs are partitioned into the following logical segments: